Property Owners Are Responsible for Safe Premises

 Negligent Security Can Be the Cause of Serious Assault Injuries

-Failure to provide security cameras or guards in a garage or parking lot when the threat of crime is foreseeable, can result in legal liability on businesses and stores for personal injuries that result from physical attacks by criminals.
+Failure to provide security cameras or guards in a garage or parking lot when the threat of crime is foreseeable can result in legal liability for businesses and stores for personal injuries that result from physical attacks by criminals.